fugro/AutoTimeLiner/Web/README.md

 Edit `defaults.json` to target the appropriate environment.

-Zip up the following files & folders Drop the .zip file onto the AWS Amplify console to update the site.
+Zip up the following files & folders and Drop the .zip file onto the AWS Amplify console to update the site.

 * `css`
 * `js`